xodio/xod/README.md

 Runs a REST API server, that provides authorization, save/load in cloud and etc.
 Open API Explorer to learn more: <http://0.0.0.0:3000/explorer/>

-You can create a user using cli-tools.
-Just run a script:

     $ npm run addUser %USERNAME% %EMAIL% %PASSWORD%

+Create a user using cli-tools.

+    $npm run reset

-If you want to remove all data from your db and automatically create first user named Amperka, just run a next command.
+Remove all data from your db and automatically create first user named Amperka, just run a next command.
 But be carefully, you can't restore your data if you didn't make a backup!
 This scripts made only for testing purposes.

-    $npm run reset

 Maintenance Scripts
 -------------------